sarahyanwang/p8105_final_project/documentation/final_report.md

 -   `weekday`

+**The Parking Violations Issued - Fiscal Year 2021**

+The key variables that we used in our analysis include for mapping

+-   `House Number`

+-   `Street Name`

+-   `Intersecting Street`

 ### Exploratory Analysis

-**Open Parking and Camera Violations** We used the dataset to explored about the distribution of number of of violation and violation types in five boroughs to understand the trend of violation in NYC.
+**Open Parking and Camera Violations**

+We use the dataset to explored about the distribution of number of of violation and violation types in five boroughs to understand the trend of violation in NYC.
 Then, we explored the distribution of number of violation over a day and in each weekday.

 ####

 #### Visualization over time

+We export the complete parking violation address from the Parking Violations Issued - Fiscal Year 2021 dataset.
+The package of tidygeocoder makes getting data from geocoding services easy.
+We import the address data and get the return of latitudes and longitudes via Google Api.
+Dropping the null value, we obtain the csv file containing latitudes and longitudes of parking violation address.
+Then we adopt the file to visualize geographical data on the map in [kepler](https://kepler.gl/).
+The shining points reveal the parking violation sites distribution.

 ### Additional Analysis(Regression Analysis)